Patient Pricing Information

 Please call 620-343-6800 extension 21153 and speak with a financial counselor to discuss the options that may apply to your personal situation.

-In order to apply for Charitable Care from Newman Regional Health, please download and complete the proper form below and contact one of our financial counselors to review your case:
+Newman Regional Health applies a 20% discount to uninsured patients.
+In order to apply for Financial Assistance from Newman Regional Health, please download and complete the proper form below and contact one of our financial counselors to review your case:

 ENGLISH Form – Download PDF